-This true-crime podcast is about solving the murder of four people whose remains were recovered in the New Hampshire Park.
-The identification of the bodies and investigation of the crime throws light on the possibility of an unknown serial killer behind the crime.
+This true-crime podcast is about solving the murder of four people whose remains were recovered in New Hampshire Park.
+Identifying the bodies and investigating the crime shines a light on the possibility of an unknown serial killer behind the crime.

-The crime spans over 20 years and keeps the listeners at an edge.
+The crime spans over 20 years and keeps the listeners on edge.
 This podcast is ideal for listeners who are interested in forensic techniques and genetic genealogy.

 Best Episode: The best episode of the podcast Bear Brook is Eunsoon Jun, where police question an individual with multiple identities to look into the disappearance of an estranged cousin.

 The Generation Why podcast is an excellent podcast with over 300 episodes.
-Here, listeners be a part of audio storytelling that focuses on murder, kidnapping, theft, and other conspiracies.
+Here, listeners are a part of audio storytelling that focuses on murder, kidnapping, theft, and other conspiracies.